TiagoMaiaL/from-closures-to-async-await/README.md

 - `async-viewmodel-imagefetcher` -> turn the viewmodel and the imagefetcher methods into async functions
 - `async-call-from-controller` -> initiates the async from a non-async code

-## Using Toolchains

-As of now (may 25, 2021), the concurrency features are in development.
-Such features are available for experimentation.
-They can be accessed by the development toolchains, that are generated from the `main` swift branch.

-Here's the link to download the latest development toolchains: https://swift.org/download/#snapshots

-Note: most refactoring was done using a toolchain from 05-14-2021, however, the most recent commits to this repository will be using more up to date toolchains.
+Note: most refactoring was done using a toolchain from 05-14-2021, however, the most recent commits to this repository use the latest beta version of Xcode 13 (beta-4).

 ## Useful links: